19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Character Creation Walkthrough.md

 - [ ] Get your starting [Gear](../Items/Equipment/Standard%20Gear.md) with any of the following methods:
 	- [ ] Standard Kit (Skilled Laborer Wealth):
 		- [ ] You can substitute any items for their coin value
+			- [ ] The total value of this option is 1100 coins
 		- [ ] 3d6 x 5 coins (or 50 coins)
 		- [ ] [Delver's Kit](../Items/Equipment/Delver's%20Kit.md) (200 coins)
 		- [ ] Choose One